stefanprodan/dockelk/README.md

 ### Network setup

-Create a dedicated Docker network so each container can have a fix IP assigned inside the compose file.
+I've create a dedicated Docker network so each container can have a fix IP.

 ```
  docker network create --subnet=192.16.0.0/24 elk